Martijn van Dam

-Martinus Hendricus Petrus "Martijn" van Dam (born 1 February 1978) is a Dutch engineer and politician.
-A member of the Labour Party (PvdA), he served as State Secretary for Economic Affairs from 3 November 2015 until 1 September 2017 in the Second Rutte cabinet.
+Martinus Hendricus Petrus "Martijn" van Dam (born 1 February, 1978) is a Dutch engineer and politician.
+A member of the Labour Party (PvdA), he served as State Secretary for Economic Affairs from 3 November, 2015 until 1 September, 2017 in the Second Rutte cabinet.
 He was a member of the House of Representatives between 2003 and 2015.
 He previously served as councillor for the municipality of Eindhoven from April 1998 to January 2003.
-From the time he entered the States General on 30 January 2003 to 29 November 2006 he was the youngest member of the House.
+From the time he entered the States General on 30 January 2003 to 29 November 2006, he was the youngest member of the House.

 Education

 Van Dam was born in Zoetermeer and grew up in Huissen.
-He moved to Eindhoven with his family in 1990, where he attended the Eindhoven University of Technology (studying Technology Management).
-He was active in different student associations and also joined the Young Socialists (Jonge Socialisten) (becoming the president of the Eindhoven chapter).
+He moved to Eindhoven with his family in 1990, where he attended the Eindhoven University of Technology, where he studied Technology Management.
+He was active in different student associations and also joined the Young Socialists (Jonge Socialisten), eventually becoming the president of the Eindhoven chapter.

 Political involvement

 Eindhoven City Council

 In 1998 he ran for the Eindhoven City Council and became a councillor, later speaker for the Labour Party caucus in the city council and member of the national party committee of the Labour Party.
-After graduating from university he worked at Philips until 2003.
+After graduating from university, he worked at Philips until 2003.